Data Use and Access Act 2025: What It Means for Your Organisation

 Wooden blocks spelling out the word DATA

-The Data Use and Access Act 2025 (DUAA) updates data protection law to help organisations use personal data responsibly while protecting individuals’ rights.
-Most changes give organisations opportunities to work differently rather than imposing mandatory compliance measures.
-The DUAA amends, but does not replace, the UK GDPR and the Data Protection Act 2018 (DPA).
+The Data Use and Access Act 2025 (DUAA) updates UK data protection law.
+It is designed to help organisations use personal data responsibly while protecting people’s rights.
+Most of the changes give organisations more flexibility, rather than adding new legal duties.

-Charities can now send electronic marketing to people whose information they collect when someone supports or expresses interest in their work, unless the individual objects.
-This makes it easier for charities to engage with supporters while still respecting individual choice.
+Charities can send electronic marketing to people who have supported them or shown interest in their work, unless the person says no. This makes it easier to keep supporters informed while still respecting their choices.

-If your organisation provides online services likely to be used by children, you must explicitly consider children’s needs when deciding how to collect and use their personal information.
-This ensures their rights and safety are central to data handling.
+If your organisation runs online services likely to be used by children, you must consider their needs when collecting and using data.
+Children’s safety and rights must be a priority.

-Organisations must make it easier for people to raise complaints, acknowledge them within 30 days, and respond without undue delay.
-This supports transparency and accountability in how personal information is handled.
+Organisations must make it easier for people to complain.
+Complaints must be acknowledged within 30 days and handled without unnecessary delay.

 Learn more: GOV.UK – Data (Use and Access) Act 2025